So Long, It's Been Good to Know Yuh: Cover versions

+The Weavers released a cover of this song.

 The song was occasionally used as a closing song on the variety show A Prairie Home Companion, usually with additional comical verses written by the host Garrison Keillor.

 The band X recorded a version on their 1988 album Live at the Whisky a Go Go on the Fabulous Sunset Strip.

 It was also a popular (often closing) number for Liverpool folk group The Spinners.

 The song has been used during the 2020 coronavirus pandemic period as the closing song on the Old Crow Medicine Show's online weekly variety program "Hartland Hootenanny".

 Popular culture

 In the TV series M*A*S*H, in the episode "Mr. and Mrs. Who?"
 (Season 8, Episode 9, original airdate November 12, 1979), Hawkeye Pierce asks Father Mulcahy to play the song on the piano as they un-do a drunken wedding ceremony for Major Winchester.

 On the last day of his twenty-two years of hosting CBS Sunday Morning, Charles Osgood performed a cover of the song at the end of the show.

+The song is used at both the beginning and end of the Bob Dylan biopic A Complete Unknown.